-Should banks be forced to ask customers for permission before selling mortgages to vulture funds?
+Bill which aims to force banks to ask for permission before selling mortgages to vulture funds passes in the Dáil

 “They had received a letter from their lender to say their mortgage was due to be sold.
 They were not told to who, for how much or the consequences of that.
 That family have said to me repeatedly that they feel let down by their lender but also by the failure of the Government to protect them.
 They are now in a position where they simply do not know what will happen.
 Three months on, they still have not been contacted by their new lender and they are genuinely fearful that they could lose the home for which they worked so hard.”

-Ó Broin said he has not heard any argument as to why the minister would not pass this legislation, adding he imagines there are many government backbenchers who will be “squirming in their seats come Thursday when the vote on this Bill is being taken”.
+Ó Broin said he had not heard any argument as to why the minister would not pass this legislation, adding he imagines many government backbenchers would be “squirming in their seats come today’s vote on the Bill.

 ‘Vulture lovers’